 |About » Athletic Staff Directory|

-Greg Brown enters his third season as the head coach of the Lipscomb women’s basketball team.
+Greg Brown enters his fourth season as the head coach of the Lipscomb women’s basketball team.

 Brown was named the fourth head coach in the history of Lipscomb women’s basketball team in May of 2012.